2006–07 Ligue 1

 The 2006–07 Ligue 1 season was the 69th since its establishment, and started in August 2006 and ended in May 2007.
 Lyon became French champions, having won their sixth consecutive title.

-Participating teams
+Teams

 Lyon were the reigning champions of France for the sixth time running.
 Following a defeat for their nearest challengers, Lyon won the league with six games to play, on 21 April, becoming the first team in the so-called "Big Five" European leagues to win six consecutive championships.